synchrony/smsn-why/invitations/to-coders.md

-# To coders, a Semantic Synchrony pre-release invitation
+# A Semantic Synchrony pre-release invitation to coders

 Semantic Synchrony is a knowledge graph server with an Emacs front end.
 Here[1] is a brief list of some of its many cool features.
 The wiki[2] is well-documented and friendly; it even includes demonstration videos.
 The server code is Java, and the front end code is Emacs Lisp.
 We want to incorporate Eta, a flavor of Haskell that compiles to the JVM.